DomWilliams0/name-needed/.planning/active.md

     * [ ] growth of new plants from seeds/corpses/poo
     * [ ] approximate scattering of non quantitive growth like grass
     * [ ] sheep have hunger and find nearby plants to eat
+    * [ ] subfeatures can overlap because theyre generated in parallel, e.g. plants and tree trunks. prune collisions across all (sub)features during rasterization?
+    * [ ] pass in a source of random to subfeature rasterization
+    * [ ] bug: higher concentration of plants in initial chunks only

 ## Herd leader
 * [X] identify leader of herd for others to follow